Enet4/byteordered/README.md

 Rather than building yet another new library, this crates aims to provide an alternative public API to `byteorder`, so that it becomes suitable for this particular case while preserving its familiarity and core capabilities.

-It is currently a work in progress: the API may have sudden changes at this phase.

 ## Using

 An example follows.
 Please see [the documentation](https://docs.rs/byteorder-runtime) for more information.